bloa/nfunc_survey/README.md

-# A Comprehensive Survey of Benchmarks for Automated Improvement of Software's Non-Functional Properties &mdash; Artefact
+# A Comprehensive Survey of Benchmarks for Improvement of Software's Non-Functional Properties &mdash; Artefact

 Artefact associated with a paper by Aymeric Blot and Justyna Petke in submission to the _ACM Computing Surveys_ journal.